 Pack Hunting Raptors - What is the evidence?

-The argument for raptor pack hunting behavior was introduced by Dr. John Ostrom, a wonderful paleontologist that revolutionized dinosaur research, and a man I had the great pleasure to know.
-One of my most treasured possessions is a signed monograph of the original Deinonychus publication that he mailed to me after we first met at Yale University.
+The argument for raptor pack hunting behavior was introduced by Dr. John Ostrom, a wonderful paleontologist who revolutionized dinosaur research, and a man I had the great pleasure to know.
+One of my most treasured possessions is a signed monograph of the original Deinonychus publication he mailed me after we first met at Yale University.
 Dr. Ostrom found four Deinonychus skeletons in Montana scattered amidst a Tenontosaurus he was excavating.
 A Tenontosaurus is a large (20’+, over 2,000 lbs) plant-eating dinosaur.
 In contrast, a big Deinonychus was 11’ long (and most of that tail!) and roughly 200 lbs.
 It is unlikely a Deinonychus would be able to, on its own, bring down a Tenontosaurus.
-So the discovery of partial Deinonychus skeletons at almost 1/3rd of the Tenontosaurus fossil sites suggested to Dr. Ostrom that the Deinonychus were like wolves, working together to take down much larger prey, and often being mortally injured in the process.
-From this idea the Jurassic Park author breathed vivid life into such a scenario, and the movie has us all rooting for pack-hunting raptors by the end!
+So the discovery of partial Deinonychus skeletons at almost 1/3rd of the Tenontosaurus fossil sites suggested to Dr. Ostrom that the Deinonychus were like wolves, working together to take down much larger prey and often being mortally injured in the process.
+From this idea, the Jurassic Park author breathed vivid life into such a scenario, and the movie has us all rooting for pack-hunting raptors by the end!

 Thank you kindly for reading!